jaymarnz/dialserver/README.md

 </table>

 By default it creates both a web server and a web-socket server.
 The web server is just used for testing and spying on the output.
 Connect to it with your browser and it only serves a single page that displays data coming from the web-socket.
 You can disable this with `-w 0`

+By default it will use the Surface Dial's haptic feedback to let you know when it wakes up and is ready to handle gestures.
+You can disable this with `--no-buzz`.
+If buzz is enabled you must run DialServer as root which the install below does for you.
+But if you want to run from non-root and have buzz on wake-up then you must create a udev rule based on the vendorId and productId.
+The Microsoft Surface Dial vendorId is 0x045e and the productId is 0x091b.
+See https://github.com/node-hid/node-hid#udev-device-permissions for an example.

 ## Installation
 I've tested this on an RPi running 64 bit Raspberry PI OS but it should work, or be easily adapted, to most any Linux.